 From the nation's leading researchers, you'll learn about current findings on early screening for dyslexia, reading and the brain, executive function, writing about text, building comprehension skills, Common Core assessments, technology in the classroom, and more.
 All sessions are designed to deliver not only the latest research on reading but also effective strategies that can be implemented in classrooms tomorrow.
 The Institute features a "who's who" of reading experts, from researchers to practitioners, including Tim Shanahan, Cynthia Shanahan, Jan Hasbrouck, Anita Archer, Susan Ebbers, Maryanne Wolf, and Elsa Cardenas-Hagan.
 (Sponsored by the Center for Development and Learning.)

-Research and News
+Research, Reports and News